 On the Dashboard, in User Search, start typing either the name or SIP address of the user whose calls you want to troubleshoot, or select View users to see a list of users.

 Select Call history, and then select the call or meeting that you want to troubleshoot.

 Select the Advanced tab, and then look for yellow and red items which indicate poor call quality or connection problems.

 In the session details for each call or meeting, minor issues appear in yellow.
-(For example, in the following screenshot, the values are in yellow for Average jitter, Max jitter, and Average packet loss rate.)
 If something is yellow, it's outside of normal range, and it may be contributing to the problem, but it's unlikely to be the main cause of the problem.
 If something is red, it's a significant problem, and it's likely the main cause of the poor call quality for this session.

-In rare cases, quality of experience data isn't received for audio sessions.
-Often this is caused by the call dropping and connection with the client terminating.
+In rare cases, Quality of Experience data isn't received for audio sessions.
+Often this is caused by the a dropped call or when the connection with the client terminates.
 When this occurs, the session rating is unavailable.

 DeviceRenderNotFunctioningEventRatio >= 0.005

 Submit and view feedback for